evgfilim1/userbot/README.md

 ### Commands

 Commands work only when sent by the user who runs userbot.
-Command prefix is `.`.
+Command prefix is `.` on production environment and `,` on development one. `GITHUB_SHA` environment variable is checked and, if non-empty, the environment is considered to be production.

 ```
 List of userbot commands available: